harshvijay63/Tesla/README.md

 node.js is required to get `npm`.

-If you would like to download the code and try it for yourself:
+If you would like to download the code and try it for yourself

 `cd Tesla-clone-reactjs`